Zoomll/Zoomll/README.md

 I got my start on Scratch where I learnt basic coding logic.

-I then moved on using Lua in Roblox.
+I then moved on to using Lua in Roblox.

 I have now begun to branch out into general programming.